Baden Powell from Grouse to Deep Cove

 On account of the snow we faced last weekend, Gottfried decided to move our training run to a more temperate climate.
 He chose to run the Baden Powell trail, starting at the Grouse Grind parking lot and heading East, to the top of what is known as “The Seymour Grind”, which is really the high point of the Baden Powell on Seymour Mountain, where it meets “Old Buck” trail.

-Sunday was the morning of the Vancouver Sun Run, so the entire of downtown was going to be pretty much cordoned off… So I couldn’t sleep in, despite the run being moved an hour closer to my house!
+Sunday was the morning of the Vancouver Sun Run, so the entire of downtown was going to be pretty much cordoned off.
+So I couldn’t sleep in, despite the run being moved an hour closer to my house!
 Oh well.

 I got up early, grabbed my stuff packed the night before, grabbed the dog, and headed off.
 I wanted to get through the city early, so I was going to walk the dog up on the mountain instead, so save 30 mins.
 I figured she might enjoy the little road trip, too.

 We got through downtown with no delay, and I took her for a little walk around the Cleveland Dam park.
 It was super cold out.
 I was in shorts, and freezing.
-We walked around for a while until I couldn’t cope with the cold, and we headed up to the Grind.
+We walked around for a while until I could’t cope with the cold, and we headed up to the Grind.

 Parked at the Grind, and walked the dog some more, in the trails.
 Finally 8 AM came around, so I stuck the dog in the back of the truck and met the other runners.
 I recognized a couple of faces.
 Dana (?) and another girl whose name eludes me.
 Nicola and Gretel showed up as well, which was good, so I knew I would have someone to run with!